smirarab/pasta/README.md

 If you don't have root access, remove the `sudo` part and instead  use  `--user` option.
 Alternativley, you can `--prefix` to install in a different location, but that different location needs to be part of your `PYTHONPATH` environmental variable.

 **Common Problems:**

- * If you get an error that `Could not find SATe tools bundle directory:`, it means you don't have the right tools directory at the right location.
+ * `Could not find SATe tools bundle directory:`: this means you don't have the right tools directory at the right location.
 Maybe you downloaded MAC instead of Linux?
 Or, maybe you didn't put the directory in the parent directory of where pasta code is?
 Most likely, you used the zip files and forgot to remove teh `-master` from the directory name.
 Run `mv sate-tools-mac-master sate-tools-mac` on MAC or `mv sate-tools-linux-master sate-tools-linux` to fix this issue.
  * The `setup.py` script is supposed to install setuptools for you if you don't have it.
 This sometimes works and sometimes doesn't.
 If you get and error with a message like ` invalid command 'develop'`, it means that setuptools is not installed.
 To solve this issue, you can manually install [setup tools](https://pypi.python.org/pypi/setuptools#installation-instructions).
-For example, on Linux, you can run: `curl https://bootstrap.pypa.io/ez_setup.py -o - | sudo python` (but note there are other ways of installing setuptools as well).
+For example, on Linux, you can run:
+     * `curl https://bootstrap.pypa.io/ez_setup.py -o - | sudo python`
+(but note there are other ways of installing setuptools as well).

 ### 3. From Virtual Machine (VM)

 VM Image (mostly for Windows users) is available for [download](https://www.dropbox.com/s/vt0juhd77f8r1ax/WARNOW_LAB.ova?dl=0) (~2 GB).
 Once the image is downloaded, you need to run it using a VM environment ([VirtualBox](https://www.virtualbox.org/) is a good option).
 After you install VirtualBox, you just need to use File/import to import the *.ova image that you have downloaded (If your machine has less than 3GB you might want to reduce the memory to something like 512MB).
 Once VM is imported, you can start it from the Virtualbox.
 If you are asked to login, the username and passwords are (username: phylolab, password: phylolab).
 PASTA is already installed on the VM machine, so you can simply proceed by opening a terminal and running it.
+VM version may be an older version.

 Email `pasta-users@googlegroups.com` for installation issues.